ghB111/chill-vm/README.md

-ChillVm can also perform ascii string operations (which is a big irony, considering the bytecode is utf), but string size is limited to 256 chars, as well as string storage is same as integer registers In other words, loading a 256-chars string will erase every register
+ChillVm can also perform ascii string operations (which is a big irony, considering the bytecode is utf), but string size is limited to 256 chars, as well as string storage is same as integer registers

-todo add memory
+In other words, loading a 256-chars string will erase every register

-Chill vm has a set of particularly not useful instructions:
+Chill vm has a set of particularly not useful instructions (0=🤙, 1=👍):

 ```
 00000000: chl (chill~~, basically, nop)